-If you purchase the fund through selected affiliated and unaffiliated brokers, dealers, participating insurance companies or other financial intermediaries, the fund, the Advisor, and/or the Advisor's affiliates, may pay the financial intermediary for the sale of fund shares and related services.
+If you purchase shares of the fund through selected affiliated and unaffiliated brokers, dealers, participating insurance companies or other financial intermediaries, the fund, the Advisor, and/or the Advisor's affiliates, may pay the financial intermediary for the sale of fund shares and related services.
 These payments may create a conflict of interest by influencing the financial intermediary and your salesperson to recommend the fund over another investment.
 Ask your salesperson or visit your insurance company's Web site for more information.

-MidCap Stock Portfolio
+BNY Mellon Investment Portfolios: MidCap Stock Portfolio